chile2706/8-week-sql/case study #3 - Foodie-Fi/README.md

 <img width="70" alt="Screen Shot 2024-01-10 at 11 11 06" src="https://github.com/chile2706/8-week-sql/assets/147631781/2d9c5aab-1d24-4ce4-b1b7-d07d9dcf566b">

 #### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
-- approach: calculate the date difference like in Q9 and then categorize the difference into each period
+- Approach: calculate the date difference like in Q9 and then categorize the difference into each period
-- use `CEIL(DATEDIFF(b.upgrade_date, a.start_date)/30)` and `GROUP BY` to categorize the date difference into each period
+- Use `CEIL(DATEDIFF(b.upgrade_date, a.start_date)/30)` and `GROUP BY` to categorize the date difference into each period
-- use `CONCAT()` to format the string `'XX - XX days'`
+- Use `CONCAT()` to format the string `'XX - XX days'`

 ```mysql
 SELECT